Questions & Answers

 You can create an account by going to Sign In on our home page.
 After that, click the link that reads Create Account.
 You’ll find it beneath the Sign In button.

-After adding your name, email address and a password of your choosing, you’re free to sign in and manage your subscription as you'd like.
+Once you add your name, create a password, and verify your email address, you’ll be able to sign in and manage your subscription as you'd like.

 - What if I forgot my login information?

 No sweat!
 First, make sure you're entering the email address you used when signing up for your PlantPaper subscription.
 (Hint: it's the email address where you've received all correspondence from us.)

 Next, click Sign In on our home page, then find the text that reads “Having issues managing your subscriptions?” and click here.

 We’ll send an account invitation to your email and from there you can log in and make changes to your subscription.